Cool Hand Luke is a 1967 drama film directed by Stuart Rosenberg and starring Paul Newman.

 - Scary Shiny Glasses: Donned by Boss Godfrey, also known as "The Man With No Eyes."
 Who never talks.
 And who you do not talk to.

-- Theme Tune: While not the primary theme, a piece of music used in a scene from the film called the "Tar Sequence" was licensed by ABC to become the news theme for local newscasts on many of their stations until the mid 90's (when the network commissioned a Suspiciously Similar Song so that they wouldn't have to pay large royalties for its use) and became a critical part of the Eyewitness News local news format, where it is ubiquitous for being the Signature Song associated with American local news.
+- Theme Tune: While not the primary theme, a piece of music used in a scene from the film called the "Tar Sequence" was licensed by ABC to become the news theme for local newscasts on many of their stations until the mid 90's (when the network commissioned a similar but different tune so that they wouldn't have to pay large royalties for its use) and became a critical part of the Eyewitness News local news format, where it is ubiquitous for being the song associated with American local news.
 Still in use today by Australia's Nine Network for their theme.